PancakeTAS/nekos-best.c/README.md

     return EXIT_SUCCESS;
 }
 ```
 This example fetches an image from the 'neko' endpoint saves it to a file.
+Please note that this example does not handle errors.

 For more examples, see `tests/`.